 It’s day four of our Fall Invitations to Play series with My Nearest and Dearest, Buggy and Buddy, Play Trains, and Twodaloo.
-This is another apple inspired invitation to play that we used during our recent apple theme.
+This button apple tree is another apple inspired invitation to play that we used during our recent apple theme.

 Today’s Fall Invitation to Play

 We talked a lot about apple trees, so I thought these materials might inspire the kids to create apple trees of their own.

 FIND ALL OF OUR APPLE ACTIVITIES IN OUR PRINTABLE LESSON PLANS